MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam.md

 The following are known issues or limitations during the public preview.

 ### Delivering trusted root certs to unenrolled devices

-When accessing resources protected by SSL/TLS certifcates issued by an onpremise certificate authority (CA), unenrolled devices will require the trusted certificate public keychain of the issuing CA to establish a chain of trust with the onpremises endpoint (i.e., web server, application web service).
-As a result, a  browser (Edge or 3rd party browser), or application will not trust the endpoint without the necessary onpremise CA keychain (trusted cert).
+When unenrolled devices access resources protected by SSL/TLS certificates issued by an on-premises certificate authority (CA), the devices require the trusted certificate public keychain of the issuing CA to establish a chain of trust with the on-premises endpoint (that is, web server, application web service).
+As a result, a  browser (Microsoft Edge or third party browser), or application won't trust the endpoint without the necessary on-premises CA keychain (trusted cert).
 For example, Microsoft Edge reports that the connection isn’t private or is untrusted, and SSL or https connections aren't available.
 Users can ignore this warning and connect to the endpoint.

-Public preview of Microsoft Tunnel for MAM does not provide support for delivering Trusted certificates to unenrolled devices.
-The ability to issue trusted certifcates to unenrolled devices will be made available in a future Intune update.
+Public preview of Microsoft Tunnel for MAM doesn't provide support for delivering Trusted certificates to unenrolled devices.
+The ability to issue trusted certificates to unenrolled devices will be made available in a future Intune update.

 **Work around**: Manually deploy and install the trusted root certificate on unenrolled devices that will use Tunnel.